-TV-Out Connector
+TV-Out Connectors

 This mainboard has an optional feature which allows you to use a television as the display monitor.
-You can connect a TV to one of the TV-Out jacks on the optional TV-Out port bracket.
-There are two output jacks, one is a standard RCA jack and the other for an S-Video jack.
+You can connect a TV to one of the TV-Out connectors on the combined COM2/TV-Out port bracket.
+There are two connectors, one for a standard RCA jack and the other for an S-Video jack.

-The cable from the TV-Out port bracket connects to the J18 connector on the mainboard.
+The TV-Out cable from the combined COM2/TV-Out port bracket connects to the J15 connector on the mainboard.